-Annually, findings from the evaluation will discuss in detail the implementation, analysis, and limitations of the study.
-We will identify key practice areas that we will study for replication in rural and small town community schools.
-The PI, PD, and evaluator will present findings at relevant conferences as well as submit written papers to scholarly journals and professional publications, regionally and nationally.
-All efforts will be made to publicly share and disseminate findings, and to learn and receive feedback from the research and education community.
+Annually, findings from the evaluation design will discuss in detail the implementation, analysis, and limitations of the study.
+We will identify key practice areas that we will study for replication in small town community schools.
+The principal investigator, project director, and evaluator will present findings at research and professional conferences as well as submit written papers to scholarly journals and professional publications, regionally and nationally.
+All efforts will be made to share and disseminate findings, and to learn and receive feedback from the research and education community.

-In addition, PRI is committed to participating in a national evaluation to assess the implementation of the FSCS program.
-If funded, the PI, Consortia, PD and PRI's external evaluator will collaborate with the national evaluator to complete all requested surveys of service providers and schools (including the principal and teachers).
-PRI has a long history of partnering with KDE and local schools and has the data sharing agreements to make certain we can provide administrative data, such as student absenteeism rates and high school graduation rates, to the national evaluator.
-Further, our experienced internal data team regularly cooperates with federal program officers to collect relevant data points for federal programs before, during, and after project performance periods.
-We will ensure our external evaluation partner's scope of work includes a requirement for cooperation with the national team.
-PRI will make every effort to facilitate connections among partners, schools, national and external evaluators, and beneficiaries to accelerate continuous improvement and advance the project goals and objectives.
+In addition, Partners for Rural Impact is committed to participating in a national evaluation to assess the implementation of the FSCS program.
+If funded, the Principal Investigator, Consortium members, Project Director and PRI's external evaluation partner will collaborate to assist with the completion of requested surveys of service providers and schools (including the principal and teachers) by the national evaluation firm.
+Partners for Rural Impact has a long history of partnering with public schools and has the experience and knowledge to develop the requisite data sharing agreements to make certain we can provide administrative data, such as student absenteeism rates and high school graduation rates to the national evaluation firm.
+Further, our experienced internal data team regularly cooperates with federal program officers to collect relevant data points for federal programs before, during and after project performance periods.
+We will ensure the external evaluation partner's scope of work includes a requirement for cooperation with the national evaluator.
+PRI will make every effort to facilitate connections among partners, schools, national evaluators, the external evaluator and project beneficiaries to accelerate continuous improvement and advance the goals and objectives of the project.